-The park is well-known for the clear waters of its shallow, sandy beach – ideal for swimming.
-Sections of the 1 km beach are buoyed and change facilities are available.
+The park is well-known for the clear waters of its shallow, sandy beach – ideal for swimming, change facilities are available.

 There is access to Lake Huron via a boat launch in the park.

-A good spot to fish for Lake Trout, bass, pickerel, perch, salmon, pike.
+A good spot to fish for Lake Trout, bass, salmon and Rainbow Trout.

 There is a shared-use trail in the park and cycling on all park roads.

 The Natural Heritage program at Inverhuron Provincial Park consists of programs for all ages.
 All through the week, there are a wide variety of children’s programs, evening programs, special events and guided hikes that allow campers to learn about the natural features of the park as well as its vast cultural history.
 Weekly program notices are posted throughout the park as well online.

 For additional information on programs visit the parks twitter page. www.twitter.com/InverhuronPP

 Self-guided opportunities, best during spring and fall migrations.

 The park is gated during the winter.